How do you decorate a playroom on a budget?

 To create the space, you’ll need a table and chairs, along with a storage area for craft and homework supplies.

-My daughter loves having her own table and chairs!
-If your toddler is anything like mine (it’s occasionally difficult to get her to sit down at the table for meals), you might want to consider getting a set for the kitchen as well.
+My daughter can draw on the table and it can be wiped off easily.
+The chairs are very light.
+You can easily move them from room to room.
+This is handy if your toddler is anything like mine (it’s occasionally difficult to get her to sit down at the table for meals).
+Alternatively, you could just get a second set for the kitchen.

 6) Purchase items that grow with your kids